 What a terrible night’s sleep!
 It was one of those hellish nights where it takes hours to get to sleep, but you’re never really completely out of it, just half awake, half asleep.
 I snoozed for maybe four hours.
-For me, this can be quite dangerous, but fortunately nothing happened.
+Because of epilepsy, this can be quite dangerous for me, but fortunately nothing happened.
 We struggled out of bed at 7:00am, got ready and went to check out, but the woman at the reception desk spoke little English and wasn’t going to let us leave until someone else could serve us, despite the fact that we had already paid.
 She quickly learned that you don’t argue or get in Anna’s way, especially when she’s tired and has a deadline.
 Needless to say we made it to the train station on time.

 With our Eurail pass it isn’t necessary to reserve seats on the train and there are usually more than enough, but the choice is there to reserve them if you’d like to.
 This was the one occasion that we didn’t book seats and it will also be the last time we make that mistake.

-As we were waiting on our platform, Anna pointed at a family and exclaimed, “Look how many suitcases they have!”.
+As we were waiting on our platform, Anna pointed at a family and exclaimed, “Look how many suitcases they have!”
 There were two men, one of their wives, an elderly woman and two little girls.
-You would expect a family like that to have a bit of luggage.
-I looked, acknowledged that, yes, there were quite a few suitcases, lets hope they aren’t on our train and thought nothing more of it.
+You would expect a family like that to have a bit of luggage so I looked, acknowledged that, yes, there were quite a few suitcases, said “let’s hope they aren’t on our train,” and thought nothing more of it.
 All I wanted to do was sit down in my seat on the train and try to get some sleep.
 However, the platform was getting rather crowded…

 Frankfurt came and went, the suitcase family disembarked which delayed the train again, but in the process several other people got off and I managed to get a seat and slept sporadically from there until Stuttgart.
 We boarded a connecting train in Stuttgart, this one had strange seats, but I tried to find a way to curl up and catch some ‘Zs’ on our one hour ride to Tübingen.
 Bad move as you will find out soon enough.

 Anna was supposed to be at work at the hospital in Tübingen at 1:00 pm.
 Fortunately, she had notified them that we were going to be late.
 It turned out to not even be an issue, as there had been major strikes by train conductors in the area, so they were prepared for problems.
-Anyway, we finally arrived, checked into our homestay, Anna went to work and I went and took a nap.
+We finally arrived, checked into our homestay, Anna went to work, and I went and took a nap.